Canada and Guinea-Bissau Relations

 Canada has negligible trade relations with Guinea-Bissau.
 Trade reached $77,725 in 2013, of which $75,300 was Canadian exports and $2,425 was imports from Guinea-Bissau in 2013.
-Currently, Canada has no trade agreements in place with Guinea-Bissau.
+Currently, Canada does not have any trade agreements in place with Guinea-Bissau.

-In 2013-2014, the Canadian development assistance, estimated at $ 0.08 million for Guinea Bissau, essentially targeted governance, including the civil society (based on the typology of the Development Co-operation Directorate of the OECD).
+In 2013-2014, the Canadian development assistance, estimated at $ 0.08 million for Guinea Bissau, targeted democratic governance and the involvement of civil society.
 The main Canadian partner involved in Guinea Bissau was Inter Pares.
 For more information on projects with Guinea, see DFATD’s Project Browser.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page.